PaperBag42/Cheat.sh-Discord/README.md

 To host it on your own machine, follow these steps:
 1. Clone this repository: `git clone https://github.com/PaperBag42/cheat.sh-discord.git`
 2. Install the requirements for python 3.6: `python -m pip install -r requirements.txt`
-3. Add the bot to your apps at [https://discordapp.com/developers/applications/] and generate an OAuth2 link to add it to your server (no permissions required).
+3. Add the bot to your apps [in this page](https://discordapp.com/developers/applications/) and generate an OAuth2 link to add it to your server (no permissions required).
 4. Run the script with your token as an argument: `python main.py my-token` OR as an environment variable: `export TOKEN=my-token`.

 ### Examples